1996 Russian presidential election: American influence

 After the election, a group of American consultants that worked for the Yeltsin campaign sought to take credit for Yeltsin's successful re-election in a profile published in the July 1996 issue of Time magazine with the headline "Yanks to the Rescue".
-Their account was later the basis of the 2003 comedy Spinning Boris; there was reporting that indicated that their work for Yeltsin's campaign did not play a consequential role in shaping the campaign, with Time receiving accusations of poor journalism and sensationalism for publishing the consultants' claims about their importance to the campaign without practicing skepticism.
+Their account was later the basis of the 2003 comedy Spinning Boris.
+There was separate reporting that indicated that their work for Yeltsin's campaign did not play a consequential role in shaping the campaign, with Time receiving accusations of poor journalism and sensationalism for publishing the consultants' claims about their importance to the campaign without practicing skepticism.
 Additionally, it had not at all been unusual for foreign consultants to work on campaigns in the nation's fledgling electoral politics.

 Knowing that his voter base was pro-Western, Yeltsin lobbied the then United States president Bill Clinton to speak in praising terms of Russia's transition to democracy.
 Yeltsin believed that this would strengthen his support from voters.
 Yeltsin warned Clinton of the possible ramifications of a Zyuganov victory, saying: "There is a U.S. press campaign suggesting that people should not be afraid of the communists; that they are good, honorable and kind people.
 I warn people not to believe this.
 More than half of them are fanatics; they would destroy everything.
 It would mean civil war.
 They would abolish the boundaries between the republics.
 They want to take back Crimea; they even make claims against Alaska. ...
 There are two paths for Russia's development.
 I do not need power.
 But when I felt the threat of communism, I decided that I had to run.
 We will prevent it."
 In their conversations, Clinton assured Yeltsin that he would give him his publicly declared personal endorsement, saying: "I've been trying to find a way to say to the Russian people 'this election will have consequences,' and we are clear about what it is we support."
 Yeltsin made other requests, such as admission into the G8 (not granted), a $2.5 billion direct cash loan to the government (not granted), and a delay in NATO expansion (granted).
 Clinton refrained from undertaking covert operations to support Yeltsin in order to prevent spurring backlash if such efforts were to be discovered.